Space-Machines-Company/meta-enclustra-mpfs/README.md

 #### Usage \#1

-Use following command to build the target specified in the build.yml file.
+Use following command to build the target specified in the build.yml file (default = me-mp1-250-ees-d3e).
 A base board can be specified optionally.
 If ENCLUSTRA_BASEBOARD variable is set, base board dependent devicetree settings are added to the kernel devicetree.

     export ENCLUSTRA_BASEBOARD=pe3
     kas build build.yml